Skip to main content

 • Scalable information architecture: supports growth without redesigning metadata

-• Hierarchy & structure: organize terms into groups, term sets, and nested levels
+• Hierarchy and structure: organize terms into groups, term sets, and nested levels

 • Governance-ready: enables controlled changes and delegated ownership